lanwuwei/Twitter-URL-Corpus/README.md

   	  url        = {http://aclweb.org/anthology/D17-1127}
   	}

-Please email lan.105@osu.edu for the full dataset.
-Only sample data is included in this Github repository.

 ## A few notes
 1. Put your own Twitter keys into config.py and modify line 59 in main.py before running the code.